This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a mixing bowl, whisk together VINEGAR, OLIVE OIL, SALT, and PEPPER.
-Set aside until ready to serve.
+- In a small bowl, whisk together the VINEGAR, OLIVE OIL, DIJON, SALT, and PEPPER until smooth.
+Set aside.

 Equipment